null

 This story goes on and on, so let me spare you the details and fast forward to how this ended...

-Time Goes on...
-I then spend time rebuilding to get to where I was before this horrid scam.
+I then spent time rebuilding to get to where I was before this horrid scam.

 It was at this time that i realized my mission; I wasn't just going to sell stuff, instead I was going to find a way to help all the other “Little Guys” out there.
 I never wanted anyone to go through the hassle, run-around and utter trauma I endured.
 I wanted to make sure that people like myself have a safe place they can buy through because the reality is, NOBODY, and I repeat NOBODY, should ever have to walk all of their investment to the curb on trash day.

-In 2010 I secured my first warehouse in Michigan and obtained my LLC.
+In 2010 I obtained my LLC and secured my first warehouse in Michigan.
 It was a really small warehouse space, but it worked!

 I had finally met all of the requirements to be able to work directly with large vendors.
 I found ways to buy liquidations directly from big box stores and chain stores.
 My mission was: